A Medical Emergency

 sake of your dog, keep reading!

-more serious condition whereby the swelling results in a torsion or twisting of the stomach.
-When this happens,
+whereby the swelling results in a torsion or twisting of the stomach.

-pathways in and out of the stomach are generally pinched off, blood circulation is compromised and a
+happens, pathways in and out of the stomach can generally get pinched off, resulting

-whole array of extreme problems can occur.
+in an array of extreme possibilities.
 Time is of the essence to avoid a fatality.